 Purchasing a new mattress is an important investment that can cost $1,200 or more and requires thought and research.
 From a traditional spring mattress to memory foam or a hybrid mattress, there are several options available on the market today.
 Since your mattress and sleep can impact everything from your mood to your heart health, you’ll want to make sure that you make the best choice for your needs.
 A supportive and comfortable mattress will produce quality sleep patterns and better days.
 If you’re in the market for a new bed, there are a few things to consider.
 Let’s take a look at some things to look for when upgrading your mattress.

-When shopping for a new mattress, size is an important consideration.
+When shopping for a new mattress, looking for the mattress size chart is essential.
 While you might be limited by your bed frame or room size, you must have adequate space when sleeping.
 A bed with enough space ensures that your temperature is regulated during the night and allows for comfortable rest no matter your sleeping style.
 From a full bed to a new queen mattress or larger king bed, there are several sizes to choose from.
 Depending on your comfort preference, room size, and sleeping partner, you should choose a new mattress that is the right size for your situation.

 No matter if you’re shopping for a new twin mattress, queen mattress, or king mattress, you’ll need to pay attention to the materials used to make the bed.
 There are a few types of mattresses on the market that include specialty materials and designs.
 The three most common types of mattresses, however, are the traditional innerspring and memory foam, and the hybrid mattress that combines elements.
 Adjustable base mattresses, such as Sleep Number, are also popular options.